TomRuneSa/TheLionKing_Sim/OVERVIEW.md

 		- The bird looks for the male lionBut once the bird gets hungry, it strays away from the lion and looks for 		food.

 - Hyena
 		- The hyena is the most dangerous animal after the lions.
 It can eat anything.
-But it doesn't eat insect, 		because it doesn't like them, and it doesn't eat the lion cub, in fear of the male lion.
+But it doesn't eat insect, 		because it doesn't like them, and it doesn't eat the lion cub, because it doesn't hurt children..
 If the hyena isn't 		hungry, it will look for other hyenas, because hyenas are stronger in a pack.
 If a hyena is starving, it'll get 		desperate enough to go after a lion, if the pack has 3 or more members.

 - Bananatree
 		- The bananatree will grow a certain amount each step, and when it's big enough, it will give a banana.